allanrenucci/collection-strawman/documentation/DESIGN.md

 collections.

 Last, `View[A]` is a new collection type whose transformation operations are lazy (their result is not immediately evaluated).
-Since this type is new, it deserves some examples of use:
+Since this type is new it deserves some examples of use:

 ~~~ scala